 Power is a major concern when designing Hadoop clusters.
 Instead of automatically purchasing the biggest and fastest nodes, analyze the power utilization for your existing hardware.
+We have observed huge savings in pricing and power by avoiding fastest CPUs, redundant power supplies, etc.

-For slave nodes, a single power supply unit (PSU) is sufficient, but master servers should use redundant PSUs.
+For slave nodes, a single power supply unit (PSU) is sufficient, but for master servers use redundant PSUs.
 Server designs that share PSUs across adjacent servers can offer increased reliability without increased cost.